calabozo/calabozo.github.com/statistics/tests.md

 mean of x mean of y
  6.087772  9.001978
 ```
-In this case the p-value is really low so we can discard the null hypothesis and assume that both means are not equal.
+In this case the p-value is really low so we can reject the null hypothesis and assume that both means are not equal.

 #### Paired t-test ####

-This test is used when there are **two** groups of data which are correlated and you want to know if the **mean** of both gorups is the same or not.
-This can be used for example if we have a medical study and we want to check is some values change after the threatment.
-The null hypoteis states that the difference between the means is equal to $$\mu_0$$:
+This test is used when there are **two** groups of data **which are correlated** and you want to know if the **mean** of both groups is the same or not.
+This can be used for example if we have a medical study and we want to check if some values change after the treatment.
+The null hypothesis states that the difference between the means is equal to $$\mu_0$$:

 \\[H_0 : \mu(X) - \mu(Y) = \mu_0 \\]
 \\[H_1 : \mu(X) -\mu(Y) \ne \mu_0 \\]